buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Cost:** 10000 gp

-while you wear these **boots** you have resistance to cold damage, ignore difficult terrain created by snow or ice.
+while you wear these **boots** you have resistance to cold damage and ignore difficult terrain created by snow or ice.
 You can tolerate temperatures as low as -45°C without requiring additional protection.
 If you wear heavy clothing, you can tolerate temperatures as low as -75°C.

 ### Boots of Striding and Springing